bplmaps/lmec-main-site/content/about/jobs/2023-fall-internships.md

 {{</ alert-box >}}

 The Leventhal Map & Education Center at the Boston Public Library seeks to hire a cohort of undergraduate interns across all of the Center's project areas, with the goal of training the next generation of professionals in topics including geospatial technology, public humanities, and nonprofit management.
 Interns will work onsite in the Center's offices at the Central Library for 6-10 hours per week from early September 2023 through mid-December 2023.
-Each intern will be part of an operational track focusing on **geospatial research**, **K-12 education**, or **development & fundraising**.
-Additionally, all interns will be expected to cover at least one four-hour shift welcoming visitors at the front desk of our public gallery at the Central Library as part of their role.
+Each intern will be part of an operational track focusing on **geospatial research** or **development & fundraising**.
+As part of this role, all interns will be expected to work in the LMEC offices for a 3-4 hour shift on Wednesdays or Fridays and to cover at least one four-hour weekend shift welcoming visitors at the front desk of our public gallery at the Central Library.
 This is a part-time, hourly, fixed-term position and individuals will only be eligible to serve as interns for one semester during their time as an undergraduate.
 If you've never worked in a museum or library, that's fine!
 We're looking for curious minds with the desire to learn.
 We prefer enthusiasm over depth of skill.

 This opportunity may be particularly suitable for the following types of undergraduate students: